Rik Workman, a Partner at FRA, has more than 26 years of forensic accounting experience.

-Rik was part of the FRA team supporting Airbus in a multi-year forensic accounting and eDiscovery review within the context of the company’s multinational investigation, reporting to four investigative authorities: UK Serious Fraud Office (SFO), the US Department of Justice (DOJ), the US Department of State (DOS) and French Parquet National Financier (PNF).
-Rik led the team working on the fine calculation analysis.
-FRA’s methodology served as the basis for the €3.6 billion global settlement across the four authorities
+Rik was part of the FRA team supporting Airbus in a multi-year, multinational investigation, reporting to four investigative authorities: UK Serious Fraud Office (SFO), the US Department of Justice (DOJ), the US Department of State (DOS) and French Parquet National Financier (PNF).
+Rik led the team working on the disgorgement and fine calculation analysis.
+FRA’s fine calculation methodology served as the basis for the €3.6 billion global settlement across all of the four authorities.

-Prior to joining FRA, Rik led a Serious Fraud Office (SFO) forensic team investigating alleged violations of UN sanctions against Iraq during the UN Oil-for-Food Program.
+Prior to joining FRA, Rik led a Serious Fraud Office (SFO) forensic team investigating alleged violations of UN sanctions against Iraq during the UN Oil-for-Food programme.
 Rik participated in the prosecutions of Innospec and Mabey & Johnson.
-Here, Rik worked alongside the US DOJ Fraud Section, the US SEC Enforcement Division, and European prosecutors in Italy, France, Denmark and Switzerland, as well as representatives of the UN.
+Here, Rik worked alongside the US DOJ fraud section, the US SEC enforcement division and European prosecutors in Italy, France, Denmark and Switzerland, as well as representatives of the UN.

 Qualified as a UK chartered accountant, Rik divides his time between FRA’s offices in London and Washington, DC.

 Rik Workman possesses “broad knowledge across numerous accountancy disciplines” adulate sources who commend his impressive international experience.

 Who’s Who Legal Investigations: Forensic Accountants 2019 and 2020.